catenax-ng/product-onboarding/PREREQUISITES.md

 - [Azure CLI Installing Guidelines](https://learn.microsoft.com/en-us/cli/azure)

-You had to be invited to our Azure Subscription on [Azure-Portal](https://portal.azure.com/#@catenax.onmicrosoft.com)
+You have to be invited to our Azure Subscription on [Azure-Portal](https://portal.azure.com/#@catenax.onmicrosoft.com)

-Login to Azure on CLI for help, just ask an System Team Internal Member who has allready done that.
+Login to Azure on CLI for help, just ask a System Team Internal Member who has already done that.

 ``` bash
 az login --tenant <Catena-X-TenantID>